 XLR vs. USB Microphones

 This could sound a bit complicated for a lay person.
-People may feel that after all we are only talking about the end of a mic chord.
-A mic that has a three-pronged male to female connection is called an analog or XLR microphone.
-On the other hand, a USB microphone would have a USB chord that would fit into any computer or laptop with a USB port.
+People may feel that after all we are only talking about the end of a cord.
+A mic that has a three-pronged male to female connection is called an analog or XLR microphone (like a Heil PR-40 or MXL990).
+On the other hand, it would have a cord that would fit into any computer or laptop with a port.

-A USB mic will help you avoid all these complications.
-All that you need to do is to plug the USB mic into the USB port provided in your computer and you are ready to podcast.
-Moreover, there is an equal variety of USB mics that are available in the market.
+This will help you avoid all these complications.
+All that you need to do is to plug the mic into the port provided in your computer and you are ready to podcast.
+Moreover, there is an equal variety of mics that are available in the market.
 In fact, given their inherent simplicity and high sound quality, their numbers are increasing by the day.

-With a USB microphone you no longer need to worry about cables getting tangled besides your computer.
-There is just one single cable that you need to plug into the USB port and you are ready to record.
-Another advantage with USB microphones is the fact that with them device drivers are usually not required.
+With a USB option you no longer need to worry about cables getting tangled besides your computer.
+There is just one single cable that you need to plug into the port and you are ready to record.
+Another advantage with these microphones is the fact that with them device drivers are usually not required.
 Once you plug in the device, your computer would automatically recognize it as a new input device and start running.
-Moreover, you can always swap the microphone across several computers in an instant, which is another major advantage.
-Plus, you need not be a podcast veteran or a technology whiz kid to get used to a USB microphone.
-The entire technology is so simple that you will start recording your podcast in a matter of minutes.
+Moreover, you can always swap it across several computers in an instant, which is another major advantage.
+Plus, you need not be a veteran or a technology whiz kid to get used to it.
+The entire technology is so simple that you will start using your studio recording in a matter of minutes.

 Condenser Mics and Dynamic Mics

-Your job won’t end with choosing a USB microphone for podcasting.
+Your job won’t end with choosing a best microphone for podcasting.
 You will surely need some accessories too that will enhance your podcasting experience.
-Supposing you are someone who will be podcasting from various different locations, you will need a table stand to hold your mic in place.
+Supposing you are someone who will be podcasting from various different locations, you will need a table stand to hold it in place.
 Or what about a swivel mount boom?
-As the name suggests, these devices swivel and you can always bring the mic in front of you and away from you, as you want, at any time.
+As the name suggests, these devices swivel and you can always bring it in front of you and away from you, as you want, at any time.
 This is something that will help you a lot during live recordings, since there is always a natural tendency among people to move a lot during interactions.